FluxML/fluxml.github.io/getting_started.md

 println(maximum(abs.(W_learned - W_actual))
 ```

-Because the data points and initialization are random, your results may vary slightly, but in most cases, the largest difference between the elements of learned and actual `W` matrix is no more than 4%.
+Because the data and initialization are random, your results may vary slightly, but in most cases, the largest difference between the elements of learned and actual `W` matrix is no more than 4%.

 ### Step 8: Run the script